Non-Koszulness of operads and positivity of Poincar\'e series: Introduction

 Koszul duality theory for operads was developed in the seminal paper \cite{GiKa}, where it is established that among operads with quadratic relations there is an important subclass formed by Koszul operads.
 The category of algebras over a Koszul operad enjoys particularly nice homotopical properties.
 For that reason, it is important to have tools to establish whether an operad is Koszul: if it is Koszul, many questions about its algebras are answered automatically by the methods of \cite{GiKa}, if it is not Koszul, studying the homotopy category of algebras over that operad is a more unusual and challenging task.
 Currently, the most general way to establish that an operad is Koszul seems to come from operadic Gr\"obner bases \cite{BrDo,DoKh}, and the most general way to establish that an operad is not Koszul relies on a functional equation established in \cite{GiKa}.
 The latter equation, in slightly more modern terms, says that for a Koszul operad $\mathcal{P}$, we have

 where $\mathcal{P}^{\ac}$ is the Koszul dual cooperad, and $g$ is the Poincar\'e series (the generating series for the Euler characteristics of components).

 The paper \cite{GiKa} is mostly concerned with operads whose generating operations are all binary; algebras over such operads appear in applications more frequently (for example the most famous operads ever studied, those of associative algebras, commutative associative algebras, and Lie algebras, belong to that class).
-While it is not hard to extend Koszul duality to the case of operads whose generating operations may be of different arities (see, for example, the monograph \cite{LoVa} for definitions that do not place any assumptions on the arities of generators), or at least not binary, early papers on the subject ignored crucial homological degree shifts, and as a consequence some claims made in those papers were wrong.
+While it is not hard to extend Koszul duality to the case of operads whose generating operations may be of different arities (this was first done in \cite{GetJones}), or at least not all binary, some early papers on the subject ignored crucial homological degree shifts, and as a consequence some claims made in those papers were wrong.
 For example, the operad called the operad of $n$-ary partially associative algebras in \cite{Gn1,Gn2}, only resembles the Koszul dual operad of the operad of totally associative algebras, contrary to the claims made there.

 Recently, several examples of $n$-ary operads (that is, operads generated by operations of the same arity~$n$) were studied by the second and the third author in the papers \cite{MaRe1,MaRe2} the first of which was circulated as a preprint back in 2009.
 The defining relations of those operads describe various types of ``graded $n$-associativity'' and resemble the defining relations of the operads of totally associative and partially associative $n$-ary algebras, but have different signs and homological degrees in the definition.
 For the latter reason, we refer to them as operads of \emph{mock} totally / partially associative $n$-ary algebras.
 In \cite{MaRe1,MaRe2}, some of those operads were proved to be Koszul, some of them were proved to not be Koszul, and finally, the remaining ones were conjectured to not be Koszul.
 In fact, it is quite easy to describe those conjecturally non-Koszul operads.
 Fix $n\geq 2$.
 The operad $\ptildeAss^n_0$ of mock partially associative $n$-ary algebras is generated by one operation $\mu$ of arity $n$ and of degree $0$ satisfying one single relation